josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_courts_as_sites_of_harm.md

 ## 🏮 Footer

 *⚖️ Courts as Sites of Harm — When Justice Architecture Becomes Trauma Architecture* documents how legal spaces reproduce trauma for survivors and vulnerable people.
 It situates courts not only as forums of justice but as repeated environments of embodied harm.

 > 📡 Cross-references:
 >
-> - [🧠 Big_Picture_Protocols] — structural analysis of institutional violence
-> - [🧬 Survivor_Tools] — grounding and procedural supports
+> - [⚖️ How the CPS Operates](./⚖️_how_the_cps_operates.md) - *how "independence of procedure" works in the UK*
+> - [⚖️ Heavy Bundles: CPS, VPS, Centralisation, and High-Control Analysis](../../🪄_Expression_Of_Norms/🧠_HM_Dept_Coercive_Nudges/⚖️_heavy_bundle_cps_vps_centralisation.md) - *existant digital harms in the UK justice system, begging for corrective action*
+> - [*Pending:* 🧱 Hostile Architecture vs Universal Design] - *further benefits and harms of actual structure*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-12-19_
+_Last updated: 2025-12-24_